 Bankruptcy

 On the other hand, Chapter 13 bankruptcy is much easier to qualify for compared to Chapter 7, making it the more common type of bankruptcy.
-And referred to as wage earners bankruptcy, in a Chapter 13, all or most of a person's debts are paid back over the course of a 3-5 year payment plan based on what the individual can afford.
+Referred to as wage earners bankruptcy, in Chapter 13, all or most of your debts are paid back over the course of a 3-5 year payment plan based on what you can afford.

 If you're thinking about filing for Chapter 13 bankruptcy, you should be aware of the following potential drawbacks: